Cycle 51

 To make what you are doing clear to the student, be demonstrative when pretending to read the word slowly in your head.
 Touch beneath each sound slowly while you make a pensive expression and mouth the sounds silently.

 Many students will go through a phase in which they won’t want to read words the slow way even if they are struggling to read it correctly the fast way.
 That’s because they’ve experienced being able to read the fast way, and they might see it as a failure not to be able to do so for every word.
 Remind them that even adult readers have to sound out words that are unfamiliar to them.
-Save your most enthusiastic praises for those times that a students needs to go back to “the slow way” in order to read a word correctly.
+Save your most enthusiastic praises for those times that a student needs to go back to “the slow way” in order to read a word correctly.